GES

 BoP Framework & IMF BPM6 Standard

-The Balance of Payments (BoP) is a systematic record of all economic transactions between residents of a country and the rest of the world during a given period (usually a year or quarter).
-India follows the IMF's Balance of Payments Manual 6th edition (BPM6) framework.
-The BoP has three components: Current Account, Capital Account, and Financial Account.
-Under BPM6, the Financial Account was separated from the Capital Account — previously they were merged.
-In India's BoP statement published by RBI, the structure is: Current Account (goods trade, services trade, primary income, secondary income) + Capital Account (capital transfers, acquisition/disposal of non-produced non-financial assets) + Financial Account (direct investment, portfolio investment, financial derivatives, other investment, reserve assets).
-The BoP must always balance in an accounting sense: Current Account + Capital Account + Financial Account + Errors & Omissions = 0.
-If a country has a current account deficit, it must be financed by a capital/financial account surplus (net capital inflows).
-India's RBI publishes quarterly BoP data with a lag of about 3 months.
-The BoP data is compiled by the Department of Statistics and Information Management (DSIM) of RBI.
-Key concepts: BoP surplus means forex reserves increase; BoP deficit means reserves decrease.
-India had BoP surpluses in most years since 2001, building reserves from $42 billion (2000) to over $700 billion (2024).
+The Balance of Payments records all economic transactions between India's residents and the rest of the world during a period.
+India follows the IMF BPM6 framework.
+Under BPM6, the BoP has three parts: Current Account, Capital Account, and Financial Account.
+BPM6 separated the Financial Account from the Capital Account (previously merged).
+RBI publishes India's BoP as: Current Account (goods trade, services trade, primary income, secondary income) + Capital Account (capital transfers, non-produced non-financial assets) + Financial Account (direct investment, portfolio investment, derivatives, other investment, reserve assets).
+The accounting identity holds: Current Account + Capital Account + Financial Account + Errors & Omissions = 0.
+A current account deficit must be financed by a capital/financial account surplus (net capital inflows).
+RBI's DSIM compiles and publishes quarterly BoP data with roughly a 3-month lag.
+A BoP surplus means forex reserves increase; a deficit means reserves decrease.
+India ran BoP surpluses in most years since 2001, building reserves from $42 billion (2000) to over $700 billion (2024).
+Exam tip: Know the BPM6 three-part structure and the balancing identity.

 Current Account Components — Detailed